BGDanny/Movie-Theatre/README.md

 - Java Swing

 ## How to run the program

+ 1. Make sure you have <a href="https://www.java.com/en/" target="_blank">Java 8 or above</a> installed

- 1. Clone the repository or download and extract the zip file
+ 2. Clone the repository or download and extract the zip file

- 2. Go into the src folder by using `cd Movie-Theatre-master/src`
+ 3. Go into the src folder by using `cd Movie-Theatre-master/src`

- 3. Run the following commands
+ 4. Run the following commands

 ```
  > javac *.java